Kalli/clubster-analysis/src/steps.md

 this number would be higher whereas if you only book each artist once this number would be 1.

 The average residency factor is $averageResidency and only a handful of clubs go above 2.

+Click or hover on individual clubs to see more information on them.

 <details>
 <summary>Show footnotes</summary>